Skip to content

 By Petr Samokhin

-The CMS wants a JPEG of slide seven, not the full PDF deck.
-Support needs a scan page as JPEG for a ticket.
-Exporting pages locally keeps confidential reports off online converters.
-Convert PDF to JPG on Windows means batch tools for long decks and a resize pass before upload.
-Raw JPEG exports from slide PDF files are rarely the right pixel width for web.
+The CMS wants a JPEG of slide seven, not the full PDF.
+Support needs a scan page for a ticket.
+Export pages locally so confidential reports never hit online converters.
+Raw JPEG exports from slide decks are rarely the right pixel width for web.

 When JPEG beats keeping the PDF